demmonico/docker-manager/README.md

 ### Add new project
 1) Create unique folder `projects/PROJECT_NAME` and `docker-compose.yml` file inside or you can copy it from `test` project.
+2) Create new app, db, proxy and etc. folders regarding to the parts of your applications. ***Recommended*** create separate folder for each container's role (app, db...).
+3) For app container create `app/src` folder which will contain app code, `app/data` for app data.
+For database container create `db/data` folder.
-2) Correct your `projects/PROJECT_NAME/docker-compose.yml` file remembering:
+4) Correct your `projects/PROJECT_NAME/docker-compose.yml` file remembering:
+    - match your container's role with folders from step 2
     - each container's name should be unique through all running containers
     - you can use inherits of exists docker images at `images/` or pull from `dockerhub.com` or use own
+    - to use own just create `dockerfiles` folder (e.g. `projects/PROJECT_NAME/app/dockerfiles`) which will contains `Dockerfile` and other custom scripts/files
-3) Add app code, data, database sql dump or custom running scripts if you need they.
+5) Add app code, data, database sql dump or custom running scripts if you need they.
-4) Add new container to exists and run it
+6) Add new container to exists and run it
 ```sh
 /var/docker/bin/add.sh PROJECT_NAME
 ```